REX CLAIM: Qantas suddenly increased flights on the Melbourne-Sydney routes from February to March 2021 in an attempt to edge them out.

 REX CLAIM: Qantas launching new regional routes is aggressive predatory behaviour designed to hurt Rex.

 FACT: We don’t start routes if we don’t think they will be commercially viable for us.
-In fact, in the second half of calendar year 2020, 99 per cent of the time we were able to fly, we generated positive cashflow.
+In fact, in FY 2021, 95 per cent of the time we were able to fly, we generated positive cashflow.

 Our position was supported by Australian Consumer and Competition Commission Chairman Rod Sims who told a parliamentary inquiry in March: “If Qantas has the aircraft, it’s incurring the fixed costs, it realises it can make a cash contribution by flying somewhere – it’s a bit hard to call that predatory.”